History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Two carved crosses and a superb collection of medieval grave slabs.

 The smaller carved cross may predate the Oronsay Cross by many centuries.
-It may also be recomposed from pieces of two crosses.
-This smaller cross stands atop a small mound inside the priory gates.
+It may also be recomposed from pieces of two separate crosses.
+This smaller cross stands atop a small mound inside the Priory gates.

 The Oronsay Cross was probably crafted at Iona, but Oronsay itself evolved a school of carving in the late medieval period, producing a variety of carved crosses, effigies, and grave slabs which can be found throughout Argyll.

 Many examples of locally produced late medieval grave slabs and other carvings are preserved in a restored monastic building immediately behind the ruins of the priory church.
 These include some quite remarkable tombs and effigies, most dating from 1500 to 1560.
 The exhibit includes two superb effigies of MacDuffie chiefs.

 The Oronsay school of carving can be recognized by the use of a motif of a sailing vessel with sails spread.